 My dearest Michala:

 You are my daughter and my best friend.
 I am incredibly proud of the young woman you are today.
-I am excited for your future and I want you to know I will always have your back.
+I am excited about your future and I want you to know I will always have your back.

 You are beautiful inside and out!
 I love how kind you are to people.
 I admire your great ambition and strength.
 Your optimism and zest for life is truly inspiring.

 On your 17th birthday, I wish you happiness, joy, and love.
 May God Bless you and guide you on your journey of 17.

 I love you!
 Mom xoxo